hcarlens/NN-Topology-Post/index.md

 **Claim**: It is impossible for a neural network to classify this dataset without having a layer that has 3 or more hidden units, regardless of depth.

-As mentioned previously, classification with a sigmoid unit or a softmax layer is equivalent to trying to find a hyperplane (or in this case a line) that separates $A$ and $B$ in the final represenation.
+As mentioned previously, classification with a sigmoid unit or a softmax layer is equivalent to trying to find a hyperplane (or in this case a line) that separates $A$ and $B$ in the final representation.
 With only two hidden units, a network is topologically incapable of separating the data in this way, and doomed to failure on this dataset.

 In the following visualization, we observe a hidden representation while a network trains, along with the classification line.
 As we watch, it struggles and flounders trying to learn a way to do this.